-The public holiday was established in 1801 by the signature of the Concordat between Napoleon and Pope Pie VII, which created four religious public holidays: Christmas, the Assumption of the Virgin Mary, All Saints’ Day and Ascension Day.
-Therefore, as Thursday is a day off, instead of going back to work on Friday and then stopping again for the weekend, many companies and most of the schools do not open on Friday.
-This practice is colloquially called “Faire le pont” (making a bridge) in French.
-As a result, Ascension Day is much appreciated by students, especially when it comes right after the Easter holidays, as they benefit from a four-day weekend.
+Therefore, as Thursday is a day off, instead of going back to work on Friday and then stopping again for the weekend, many companies and schools do not open on Friday.
+As a result, students like the idea of Ascension Day as it comes right after the Easter holidays.
+Indeed, they benefit from a four-day weekend.

-For example, in 2013, students from the regional education authority (académie) of Toulouse, only went back to school for two days, on Monday 6th and Tuesday 7th of May, and their week-end began on Wednesday the 8th (this is also a day off as we celebrate the Victory in Europe Day).
-So, in 2013, many students enjoyed a five-day weekend!
+Let’s take 2013 to illustrate this.
+Students from the regional education authority (académie) of Toulouse, only went back to school for two days, on Monday 6th and Tuesday 7th of May.
+Their weekend began on Wednesday the 8th (this is also a day off as we celebrate the Victory in Europe Day).
+Therefore, in 2013, many students enjoyed a five-day weekend!

 Ascension Day Dates

 As the date of Easter changes from one year to another, Ascension Day does not fall on the same Thursday every year.
-Here are the dates for the next five years.
+Here are the dates for the 2020s.